 - Always go for comprehensive coverage and customize the policy with Add-ons.

-- Do not anyone else decide which policy you should buy.
+- Do not anyone else decides which policy you should buy.

 - Do your research and select the most suitable insurance plan.
 Ride safe, avoid challans.